fangya9072/demo/README.md

 Another way to run the demo is to use the Expo client app on your iOS device. <br>
 Click [here](https://itunes.apple.com/us/app/expo-client/id982107779?mt=8) to download the latest Expo client app to your iOS device.

-## Run our demo
+## Run demo
-Now navigate to the demo folder that must be contain package.json file and run the demo:
+Now navigate to the demo folder that must be contain **package.json** file and run the demo:
 ```
 cd demo
 expo start